epinio/epinio/README.md

 Epinio secures access to its API with TLS and basic authentication.

-None sign of that appeared in the above example because the installation process automatically creates and saves the necessary credentials (user, password) and certificates.
+No sign of that appeared in the above example because the installation process automatically creates and saves the necessary credentials (user, password) and certificates.
 The information is stored in Epinio's configuration, for pickup by other Epinio commands.